-- 6. The Superintendent or designee shall use interventions to address bullying, that may include, but are not limited to, school social work services, restorative measures, social-emotional skill building, counseling, school psychological services, and community-based services. - 7.
+- The Superintendent or designee shall use interventions to address bullying, that may include, but are not limited to, school social work services, restorative measures, social-emotional skill building, counseling, school psychological services, and community-based services. - 2.
 A reprisal or retaliation against any person who reports an act of bullying is prohibited.
-Any person's act of reprisal or retaliation will be subject to disciplinary action, up to and including discharge with regard to employees, or suspension and/or expulsion with regard to students. - 8.
+Any person student's act of reprisal or retaliation will be subject to disciplinary action, up to and including discharge with regard to employees, or suspension and/or expulsion with regard to studentstreated as bullying for purposes of determining any consequences or other appropriate remedial actions. - 3.
 A student will not be punished for reporting bullying or supplying information, even if the District's investigation concludes that no bullying occurred.
-However, a person who is found to have falsely accused another of bullying, as a means of retaliation, as a means of bullying, or provided false information will be treated as either: (a) bullying, (b) student discipline up to and including suspension and/or expulsion, and/or (c) both (a) and (b) for purposes of determining any consequences or other appropriate remedial actions. - 9.
-The District's bullying prevention and response plan is based on the engagement of a range of school stakeholders, including students and parents/guardians. - 10.
+However, a person who is found to have knowingly making a falsely accused another of bullying, as a means of retaliation, as a means of bullying, or provideding knowingly false information will be treated as either: (a) bullying, (b) student discipline up to and including suspension and/or expulsion, and/or (c) both (a) and (b) for purposes of determining any consequences or other appropriate remedial actions. - 4.
+The District's bullying prevention and response plan ismust be based on the engagement of a range of school stakeholders, including students and parents/guardians. - 5.
 The Superintendent or designee shall post this policy on the District's website, if any, and include it in the student handbook, and, where applicable, post it where other policies, rules, and standards of conduct are currently posted.
-The policy must be distributed annually to parents/guardians, students, and school personnel (including new employees when hired), and must also be provided periodically throughout the school year to students and faculty.
+The policy

-- 11. Pursuant to State law and policy 2:240, Board Policy Development, the Board monitors this policy every two years by conducting a review and re-evaluation of this policy to make any necessary and appropriate revisions.
+- must be distributed annually to parents/guardians, students, and school personnel (including new employees when hired), and must also be provided periodically throughout the school year to students and faculty. - 6.
+Pursuant to State law and policy 2:240, Board Policy Development, the Board monitors this policy every two years by conducting a review and re-evaluation of this policy to make any necessary and appropriate revisions.
 The Superintendent or designee shall assist the Board with its re-evaluation and assessment of this policy's outcomes and effectiveness.
 Updates to this policy will reflect any necessary and appropriate revisions.
 This process shall include, without limitation: - a.
 The frequency of victimization; - b.
 Student, staff, and family observations of safety at a school; - c.
 Identification of areas of a school where bullying occurs; - d.
 The types of bullying utilized; and - e.
 Bystander intervention or participation.